skrey/yellow-extensions/plugins/webinterface/README.md

 How to edit a website?
 ----------------------
 Click the edit link on a page.
 You can browse your website, use the normal navigation, make some changes and see the result.
 You can write text like an email and it becomes a web page, see [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/markdown) for more information.
-To add an edit link to a web page create an `[edit]` shortcut.
+To add an edit link create an `[edit]` shortcut.
 Please enable secure connection (HTTPS), if your web server supports it.
 [Learn more](https://github.com/datenstrom/yellow/wiki/Security-configuration).

 Example
 -------